gbordyugov/toofrops/README.md

 - Having more data would help, as always in machine learning.
 - Engineering a more sophisticated loss function, for instance, one penalsing false positives more than false negatives (additional research would be needed).
+The main motivation for looking for a better loss is the apparent discrepancy between the relatively high values of accuracy and visual quality of the prediction of rooftops.
+- Another idea for improving the loss function would be to apply some domain-specific knowledge about the shape (or number) of the predicted masks.
+For example, one could penalise the degree of non-rectangleness of the generated masks.
+Or calculate the number of predicted rooftops (as the number of connected positive regions in the predicted mask) and penalise its discrepancy from the ground truth.
 - The pictures seem to have different exposure, some of them being seemingly taken on overcast days.
 A smarter data normalisation strategy cold help to mitigate that.
-- Another idea for improving the loss function would be to apply some domain-specific knowledge about the shape of the predicted masks.
-  For example, one could penalise the degree of non-rectangleness of the generated masks.
-Or calculate the number of predicted rooftops (as the number of connected positive regions in the predicted mask) and penalise its discrepancy from the ground truth.
 - I went with the vanilla settings of the Adam optimiser, it's probable that it would be possible to squeeze another performance improvement by tweaking it a bit.